PYFTS/pyFTS/README.md

 7. **Data postprocessing**: The inverse operations of step 1.

+## Usage examples

+There is nothing better than good code examples to start.
+[Then check out the demo Jupyter Notebooks of the implemented method os pyFTS!](https://github.com/petroniocandido/pyFTS/tree/master/pyFTS/notebooks).

+A Google Colab example can also be found [here](https://drive.google.com/file/d/1zRBCHXOawwgmzjEoKBgmvBqkIrKxuaz9/view?usp=sharing).

 ## MINDS - Machine Intelligence And Data Science Lab

 This tool is result of collective effort of [MINDS Lab](http://www.minds.eng.ufmg.br/), headed by Prof. Frederico Gadelha Guimarães.
 Some of research on FTS which was developed under pyFTS: